 Graduate School and Career Opportunities

 The school offers a Master of Science in Nursing (MSN) degree, a Doctor of Nursing Practice (DNP) and a PhD in nursing science.
 BSN graduates may pursue the MSN or DNP after one year of clinical practice, or they may pursue the PhD directly following the BSN, prior to completion of any master’s level course work.
-For further information on the graduate program, contact the Office of Student Affairs as noted below or click here.
+For further information on the graduate program, contact the Office of Student Affairs (919-966-4260) or click here.